Research Assistant Visa Sponsorship Jobs in South Carolina

 Which visa types are most common for research assistant roles in South Carolina?

-The H-1B is the most common visa for research assistant roles requiring a bachelor's degree or higher in a specific specialty field.
-J-1 exchange visitor visas are also widely used, particularly at universities sponsoring postdoctoral and academic research programs.
+The H-1B visa is the most common visa for research assistant roles requiring a bachelor's degree or higher in a specific specialty field.
+J-1 visa exchange visitor visas are also widely used, particularly at universities sponsoring postdoctoral and academic research programs.
 F-1 OPT and STEM OPT allow recent international graduates to work in research roles before transitioning to employer-sponsored status.
 Some senior research positions qualify for O-1 visas based on demonstrated expertise.

 Which cities in South Carolina have the most research assistant sponsorship jobs?